openlookeng/hetu-core/hetu-docs/en/connector/kafka-tutorial.md

 Installation
 ------------

-This tutorial assumes familiarity with openLooKeng and a working local openLooKeng installation (see [deployment](../installation/deployment.html).
+This tutorial assumes familiarity with openLooKeng and a working local openLooKeng installation (see [Deploying openLooKeng Manually](../installation/deployment.md).
 It will focus on setting up Apache Kafka and integrating it with openLooKeng.

 ### Step 1: Install Apache Kafka